careerfairy/web/apps/mobile/README.md

 eas build --profile production
 ```

+NOTE: For iOS build, you need apple credentials

 After build, starts, you will get a link of current build process, or just go to https://expo.dev/, login to the account, go to dashboard and click on latest build.

 ---